shaikhsajid1111/facebook_page_scraper/README.md

  List
 </td>
 <td>
-URL of video present in that post
+URLs of video present in that post
 </td>
 </tr>